NHS Carbon Reduction Plans: Everything your small business needs to know

 - Carbon reduction plans

-If you supply goods or services to the NHS, it’s time to get familiar with the requirements for NHS Carbon Reduction Plans (CRPs).
+If you supply goods or services to the NHS, it’s likely you are already familiar with the requirements for NHS Carbon Reduction Plans (CRPs).

-The NHS Net Zero Supplier Roadmap builds on the UK Government’s Procurement Policy Note PPN 06/21, which requires suppliers to demonstrate their commitment to reducing carbon emissions.
+The NHS Net Zero Supplier Roadmap builds on the UK Government’s Procurement Policy Note PPN 06/21, more recently simply called PPN 006, which requires suppliers to demonstrate their commitment to reducing carbon emissions.

 Since April 2024, any business bidding for new NHS procurement contracts has had to provide a Carbon Reduction Plan (CRP) covering: